pradeepshah99/Node_crud_project/README.md

 # Node_crud_project
-Admin and User API - Using Node &amp; Express and other stuffs
+User CRUD API - Using Node &amp; Express and other stuffs

 To run this project - start with 'npm init'